QCrypt/website-2023/content/presentations.md

 <li>Preload slides onto the main auditorium computer.
 This is the preferred option.
 <ol type="A"><li>Email slides to {{< button-link label="2023@QCRYPT.NET" url="mailto:2023@QCRYPT.NET" icon="email" >}} no less than two hours before the session, labeled in the following format: <strong>lastname_day_title.ppt.</strong> If you do not receive a confirmation, please contact the local organizers.</li>
 <li>Bring slides on a USB stick and provide it to the local organizers no less than two hours before the session begins.
 Please note that you cannot run the presentation from a USB drive, it must be loaded onto the main computer.</ol>
 <li>Connect your own laptop.
-We can accept standard connections from windows and apple laptops.</li>
+We can accept standard connections from Windows and Apple laptops.</li>
 </ol>

 If you have other requirements, please contact the local organizers in advance {{< button-link label="2023@QCRYPT.NET" url="mailto:2023@QCRYPT.NET" icon="email" >}}